 Diets including cranberries may help support memory function, coordination and healthy immune system.

 A Healthy Snack!
-Cranberries are high in vitamin C and fiber along with being cholesterol free, fat free and low in sodium which makes it an excellent snack for weight watchers and health conscious people.
+Cranberries are high in vitamin C and fiber along with being cholesterol-free, fat-free and low in sodium which makes them an excellent snack for weight watchers and health-conscious people.

 Though it helps in preventing UTI it should be noted that Cranberry will not cure an active infection.
 For this, you need a course of antibiotics.